 - Represent and support the interests of CEC to elected and public officials.

-- Act respectfully to fellow directors by allowing opportunity for every other director to be heard on any matter being considered by the board.
+- Act respectfully to fellow directors by allowing an opportunity for every other director to be heard on any matter being considered by the board.

 - Abstain from revealing to persons other than directors, the Chief Executive Officer, or the system's attorney any differences of positions among directors on matters considered and acted upon by the board.